Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Introduction

 \section{Introduction}

 Machine learning has the potential for a paradigm shift in healthcare, towards medical treatments based on individual patient characteristics \cite{wu2022integrating,danek2023federated}.
 For example, precision medicine uses biomarkers, genome, cellular and molecular data, and considers the environment and the lifestyle of patients \cite{hodson2016precision,kosorok2019precision}.
+This is particularly important in the context of complex, heterogeneous and multi-factorial diseases like cancer, where patients often exhibit great variability of responses to standard treatments.
 Machine learning on large scale genomic and transcriptomic data enables the identification of disease subtypes, prediction of disease progression and selection of targeted therapies.
 Therefore, models need to be trained on large, diverse patient cohorts (sample size) with high-resolution genetic characterization (number of features).
 This is challenging: The data is commonly distributed across multiple healthcare institutions that may not possess the high-performance computing resources needed to build large deep-learning models.
 The sensitive nature of genomic and transcriptomic data presents privacy challenges.
 Genomic mutations and markers could even allow to re-identify individuals and their relatives~\cite{oestreich2021privacy}.
 This disallows to freely share such data with centralized aggregators.

-Federated learning (FL), as shown in Figure~\ref{fig:overview}, allows for decentralized model training across multiple data sets without requiring to transfer sensitive raw data~\cite{mcmahan2017communication,pfitzner2021federated}.
+Federated learning (FL), as shown in Figure~\ref{fig:federated_overview}, allows for decentralized model training across multiple data sets without requiring to transfer sensitive raw data~\cite{mcmahan2017communication,pfitzner2021federated}.
 Only model parameters are exchanged between the aggregator and participating clients, and the overall computational burden is effectively shared.
 Adding noise~\cite{adnan2022federated,beguier2021differentially,choudhury2019differential} to shared parameters could further increase privacy.